thanhndv212/robotics-SOTA/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-## 🤝 Acknowledgments
+## 🤝 Contributing

-- Robotics research community for open data sharing
-- arXiv for providing open access to research papers
-- Mapbox for geographic visualization capabilities

----

-**Status**: 🚧 Under Development | **Version**: 1.0.0-alpha
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change.